conduktor/conduktor-docs/docs/guide/reference/kafka-reference.md

 **Topic checks:**

-- `metadata.cluster` is a valid Kafka Cluster
+- `metadata.cluster` is a valid Kafka cluster
-- `metadata.name` must belong to the Application Instances
+- `metadata.name` has to belong to the application instance
-- `spec.replicationFactor` and `spec.partitions` are immutable and cannot be modified once the Topic is created
+- `spec.replicationFactor` and `spec.partitions` are immutable and can't be modified once the topic is created
-- `spec.configs` must be valid [Kafka Topic configs](https://kafka.apache.org/documentation/#topicconfigs)
+- `spec.configs` has to be a valid [Kafka topic config](https://kafka.apache.org/documentation/#topicconfigs)

-- All properties are validated against [TopicPolicies](#topic-policy) attached to the Application Instance
+All the properties are validated against the topic policies attached to the application instance.

 **Conduktor annotations:**

-- `metadata.description` is optional.
-The description field in markdown that will be displayed in the Topic Catalog view
+- `metadata.description` (optional), the description field in markdown that will be displayed in the **Topic Catalog** page in the UI.
-  - Previously `conduktor.io/description.editable` in 1.28 and below
-- `metadata.descriptionIsEditable` is optional (defaults `"true"`).
-Defines whether the description can be updated in the UI
+- `metadata.descriptionIsEditable` (optional), defaults to `true`.
+Defines whether the description can be updated in the UI.
-  - Previously `conduktor.io/description.editable` in 1.28 and below
-- `metadata.catalogVisibility` is **optional**.
-Can be `PUBLIC` or `PRIVATE`.
-  - When the topic is linked to a Self-Service Application, defines whether the topic is visible (`PUBLIC`) in the Topic Catalog or not (`PRIVATE`).
-  - If empty, the Topic Catalog Visibility is inherited from the ApplicationInstance field `spec.defaultCatalogVisibility`.
+- `metadata.catalogVisibility` (optional), can be `PUBLIC` or `PRIVATE`.
+When the topic is linked to a Self-service application, defines whether the topic is visible (`PUBLIC`) in the **Topic Catalog** or not (`PRIVATE`).
+If empty, the visibility in the topic list is inherited from `spec.defaultCatalogVisibility`.

-**Side effects**
+**Side effects:**

 - Kafka:
   - Topic is created / updated.
-  - In dry-run mode, topic creation is validated against the Kafka Cluster using AdminClient's [CreateTopicOption.validateOnly(true)](https://kafka.apache.org/37/javadoc/org/apache/kafka/clients/admin/CreateTopicsOptions.html) flag.
+  - In dry-run mode, topic creation is validated against the Kafka cluster using AdminClient's [CreateTopicOption.validateOnly(true)](https://kafka.apache.org/37/javadoc/org/apache/kafka/clients/admin/CreateTopicsOptions.html) flag.

 ### Subject

-Creates a Subject in the Schema Registry.
+Creates a subject in the schema registry.

 - **API key(s):** <Label type="AdminToken" /> <Label type="AppToken" />
 - **Managed with:** <Label type="CLI" /> <Label type="API" /> <Label type="UI" />